 This is probably the biggest difference between how pasta is plated at a restaurant compared to how people enjoy pasta at home.
 Once you try it, you may never go back.

 At the restaurant we made this with capellini di angelo, or very thing angel hair.
 In the dish pictured here I use regular capellini, which is a little more forgiving and eats more like spaghetti.

-The exact noodle here is less important than carefully seasoning and tasting the sauce before you serve though, and you can get away with regular old spaghetti.
 Ideally you'll use this as a sauce for long noodles, although occasionally for buffets I think we used penne.

-Capellini alla Checca with Wild Mushrooms
+Capellini Pasta alla Checca with Mushrooms

 - 1.5 tablespoons cooking oil